ethomson/libgit2/tests/benchmarks/README.md

 version of a CLI, or you can A/B test a baseline CLI against a test CLI.

+### Specifying the command-line interface to test

+By default, the `git` in your path is benchmarked.
+Use the `-c` (or `--cli`) option to specify the command-line interface to test.

+Example: `libgit2_bench --cli git2_cli` will run the tests against `git2_cli`.

+### Running tests to compare two different implementations

+You can compare a baseline command-line interface against a test command-line interface using the `-b (or `--baseline-cli`) option.

+Example: `libgit2_bench --baseline-cli git --cli git2_cli` will run the tests against both `git` and `git2_cli`.

 ### Running individual benchmark tests

-Similar to how a test suite or individual test is specified in [clar](https://github.com/clar-test/clar), the `-s` (or `--suite`) flag may be used to specify the suite or individual test to run.
+Similar to how a test suite or individual test is specified in [clar](https://github.com/clar-test/clar), the `-s` (or `--suite`) option may be used to specify the suite or individual test to run.
 Like clar, the suite and test name are separated by `::`, and like clar, this is a prefix match.